cfis/activejob-locking/README.md

 activejob-locking lets you control how ActiveJobs are enqueued and performed:

-* Allow only one job to be enqueued at a time  (based on a lock_id)
+* Allow only one job to be enqueued at a time - thus a "unique" job
-* Allow only one job to be peformed at a time (also based on a lock_id)
+* Allow only one job to be performed at a time - thus a "serialized" job

 There are many other similar gems including [resque-lock-timeout](https://github.com/lantins/resque-lock-timeout), [activejob-traffic-control](https://github.com/nickelser/activejob-traffic_control), [activejob-lock](https://github.com/idolweb/activejob-lock),